 When he arrived at the base of the citadel, the Jebusites taunted from the battlements.
 Their arrogant defiance reflected that of Goliath who also defied the army of Israel.
 They mocked: “‘You shall not come in here; but the blind and the lame will repel you,’ thinking, David cannot come in here.”
 (2 Sam.
 5:6).

 Because the city sat atop a finger-shaped formation protected on three sides by precipitous slopes, the Jebusites were convinced the city was impregnable.
 They were telling David the city is so secure, even the blind and lame could defend it.
-Incensed by the sarcastic taunt, David later used the expression, “the blind and lame” to refer to the arrogant Jebusites.
+Incensed by the sarcastic taunt, David later used their expression, “the blind and lame” to refer to the arrogant Jebusites.

-Just to be clear, there is no suggestion that David despised people with disabilities; his kindness to Jonathan’s son, Mephibosheth proves otherwise (2 Sam.
+To be clear, there is no suggestion that David despised people with disabilities; his kindness to Jonathan’s son, Mephibosheth proves otherwise (2 Sam.
 9:11).
-Rather, he scorned those who defied the living God of Israel.
+Rather, David scorned those who defied the living God of Israel.

 The water shaft undoubtedly refers to a narrow 49-foot vertical shaft—known today as Warren’s Shaft—that allowed the residents of Jebus access to water from the Gihon spring, even when the city was under siege.
 It proved to be the “chink in the armor” of an otherwise impregnable city.

 The stronghold became the new capital of Israel and the location of David’s royal residence.
 (2 Sam.
 24:18).
 Jebusites were banned from entry to the fortress.

 Perched on a rock formation called the Ophel at 150 to 200 feet above the valley floor, Israel’s new capital provided a strategic view of the surrounding valleys.
 It was highly defensible and had critical access to fresh water.
 Because of its location in the Judean highlands, the moderate climate was ideal.
 Since none of the tribes had been able to claim Jebus as their permanent possession, it also provided an element of neutrality necessary for the center of government.